overviewer/Minecraft-Overviewer/docs/building.rst

 Prerequisites
 ~~~~~~~~~~~~~

-You will need a copy of the `PIL sources <http://www.pythonware.com/products/pil/>`_.
+You will need a copy of the `Pillow sources <https://github.com/python-pillow/Pillow>`_.

 Building with Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For this, you will need an installation of `Python 2.7 <https://www.python.org/downloads/windows/>`_ along with Pillow and numpy installed in your Python environment.

 1. Get the latest Overviewer source code as per above.
 2. From the Start menu, navigate to the 'Microsoft Visual Studio 2010 Express' and open the 'Visual Studio Command Prompt (2010)' shortcut.
 3. cd to the folder containing the Overviewer source code.
-4. Copy Imaging.h and ImPlatform.h from your PIL installation into the current working directory.
+4. Copy Imaging.h and ImPlatform.h from your Pillow sources into the current working directory.
 5. First try a build::

-    c:\python26\python setup.py build
+    c:\python27\python setup.py build

 If you encounter the following errors::